Mission Indians: History

+Indigenous worldviews and communal structures continued under colonial rule.
+Native communities reinterpreted newly imposed systems to preserve sacred fundamental components such as kinship networks through spiritual and cultural continuity despite the Catholic restrictions put upon them.
+Indigenous Californians maintained relationships with kinship networks outside of the mission communities, which continued their cultural knowledge across generations even after mission imposition.
+Archaeological evidence suggests that previously formed trade networks and political structures further developed despite colonial disruption.

+Leaders of Indigenous tribes negotiated their cooperation within colonial institutions with mission padres as a form of resistance.
+Resistance to the Spanish mission system was represented through overt defiance, strategic disengagement, and refusal to participate in the forced labor needed to maintain the missions.
+Some Native tribes fled the missions and relocated to mountainous areas unfamiliar to the Spanish as a means to continue their traditional lifestyle.
+The refusal to adopt the Spanish language and religious practices was another way to resist assimilation.

+For example, in 1803, twenty-eight years into the mission period, Friar Fermín de Lasuén wrote:

 Generally the neophytes have not yet enough affection for Christianity and civilization.
 Most of them are excessively fond of the mountains, the beach, and of barbarous freedom and independence, so that some show of military force is necessary, lest they by force of arms deny the Faith and law which they have professed.

 Abuse persisted after Mexico assumed control of the California missions in 1834.
 Mexico secularized the missions and transferred (or sold) the lands to other non-Native administrators or owners.
 Many of the Mission Indians worked on the newly established ranchos, with little improvement in their living conditions.

 Around 1906, Alfred L. Kroeber and Constance G. Du Bois, of the University of California, Berkeley, first applied the term "Mission Indians" to southern California Native Americans, as an ethnographic and anthropological label to include those at Mission San Luis Obispo de Tolosa and south.